Vanshsingh1203/Vanshsingh1203/README.md

 **Relevant coursework:** Deterministic Operations Research, Engineering Project Management, Financial Management, Supply Chain Management, Manufacturing Planning & Control, Quality Engineering

----

-### What Drives Me

-I think the best supply chain work happens when you combine **engineering rigor** with **data intuition**.
-Most of my projects start with a simple question: *"What would actually help someone making decisions on the ground?"*

-Whether it's an NGO volunteer trying to find where the donated blankets went, or a supply chain analyst deciding how much safety stock to carry — the answer should be a click away, not buried in a spreadsheet.

----

 <div align="center">

 **Open to Supply Chain, Operations, and Analytics internship opportunities.**